Advocacy to Assist in Resolving Bullying and Harassment Situations

 This document, Empower Students to Embrace Civility: Introduction, provides an introduction to the concerns and the approach of Embrace Civility in the Digital Age.
-These are Testimonials from other professionals in the field of bullying prevention.
-These are several Endorsements from attorneys.
+You can also watch this video.

 We will support parents in following a formal complaint process to address concerns with how a principal is responding to reports that your child is being bullied or harassed.